 Syrah

-redModerate climate
+RedModerate climate

-Also known as Shiraz in Australia
+Also known as Shiraz in Australia/South Africa

 Single varietal in Rhône (Syrah) and Australia (Shiraz).
 Cool-climate versions are peppery and savoury; warm-climate versions are richer with jammy fruit.